qazxcdswe123/obsidian-hugo/content/Learn C in 1 Hour.md

 What's the difference?

-It turns out that function argument are passed by value, we simply copy them(make a copy) to the function, so inside `badSwap` we are only manipulating the copy, not the real value!
+It turns out that function argument are passed by value, we simply copy them (make a copy) to the function, so inside `badSwap` we are only manipulating the copy, not the real value!
 (Why would we do that?
 Think about it!)

 The correct way is to pass a pointer to the variable to be change!
-This is time we are changing the value of the address(address get copied but the address don't get changed), so we are fine.
+This time we are changing the value of the address(address get copied, but the address don't get changed), so we are fine.

 Note that there is also a `C++` version of swap(see below, won't work on `C`)!
 For more details, see [pointers - Pass by reference in C for swapping function - Stack Overflow](https://stackoverflow.com/a/73925857/12614515)